Decision Tree Elements

 We have a dedicated documentation page for Markov Process.
 Please check this page for details.

 The payoff can be profit, cost, distance, time, or any other measure based on your objective.
 A payoff can be a subjective value too.
 An action node and an event node can contain a Payoff value.
 Once selected, you can see the following flyover menu button for adding a payoff to the node.

-Once you click the Payoff button, you will be asked to model your objectives if you did not do so already.
-Once your objectives are modeled, the Payoff popup will be displayed on the node.
+Once your criteria are set up, the Payoff popup will be displayed on the node.
 You can set the popup for multiple objectives at the same time as shown below.

 A parallel node can be added to an Action Node or an Event node.
 You will see the flyover menu button for a parallel node.